 Compare 0% APR credit cards

 How does a balance transfer work with this card?

-To apply for the U.S. Bank Visa® Platinum Card, you must be a US resident.
-You also must be at least 18 years old.
+To apply for this card, you must be a US resident and at least 18 years old.

 - Your full name and contact information.